Updated: Apr 14

 Where can I find it?
 Harvesting fresh mint from a plant or finding a supplier that has well-grown herb will reap the most benefits (compared to a commercial tea brand that uses flavouring).

 When should I?
 Mints are best garnishing meals, cooling us down on a hot day after a workout and / or balancing our digestive processes.
-Perhaps make a big pot of sweetened mint tea and drink between meals a day when you know you plan to feast with some friends.
+Perhaps make a big pot of sweetened mint tea and drink between meals on a day when you know you plan to feast with some friends.

 What can I expect?
 Hydration- I always feel like I glow when I'm drinking a lot of mint tea, it's very easy to consume fluids when it tastes so fresh and delicious!